alesr/alesr.github.io/_posts/2024-05-25-cache-aside-using-decorator-design-pattern-in-go.md

 }

 // MemCache is a cache implementation that stores items in memory.
-// It is uses as a cache-aside pattern. type MemCache struct {
+// It is used as a cache-aside pattern. type MemCache struct {
 	logger *slog.Logger
 	cache  sync.Map